Code-Institute-Submissions/MS1-portfolio-1/README.md

 ## Jing Xu Personal Portfolio
 In this project I mainly reviewed the knowledge and skills I learned in **HTML/CSS Fundamentals** and **User Centric Frontend Development**, I also referred to the **Love Running** and **Mini project of Rosie's resume**.

+I modified the website to use parallax scrolling which embraces the users with a lively touch.
 ## love running project
 ## https://jacobheflin.com/#about
 ## bootstrap